adamd3/VarPredict/README.md

-# BactVarMiner
+# VarPredict
-A command line tool for annotating bacterial genetic variants.
+A command line tool for predicting gene expression using genotypic data.